thomasding/td-vimrc/README.md

 ![snapshot](snapshots/nerdtree-ctrlp.png)

 Thomas Ding's Vimrc is a powerful and customizable vimrc.
-It brings with itself many brilliant plugins, such as NERDTree, fugitive and ctrl-P. See [Plugins] for a full list of the plugins it installs for you.
+It brings with itself many brilliant plugins, such as NERDTree, fugitive and Ctrl-P. See [Plugins] for a full list of the plugins it installs for you.
+See [Snapshots] for more demos of the vim snapshots.

 Installation
 ==============